IPromiseSmartContract/TokemonGo/README.md

 ## TokemonGo: A Game Integrating GameFi and SocialFi

 **Introduction**

+TokemonGo merges cryptocurrency and gaming, allowing players to bet on crypto combinations against others, with victories determined by asset value.
+It enhances earnings through Dyson Finance and incorporates SocialFi elements by engaging fans through Mint Club tokens, all within a secure USDC-based economy.

+## Game Process

 - **Game Setup:** The Master sets a game collateral threshold, such as 100 USDC, and the game's deadline.
 - **Token Combination For Master:** Master create a token combination equal to the value of 100 USDC (for example, `0.01 ETH and 0.001 BTC = Total 100 USDC`).
 - **Token Combination For Challenger** Challengers can stake 100 USDC to propose a better token combination.